barthlab/Long-lasting-subtype-specific-regulation-of-somatostatin-interneurons-during-sensory-learning/README.md

 ## Dataset access

-Please download two-photon imaging data from the following link:  [Link](https://figshare.com/s/aae46645036a06534bed?file=49596798)
+Please download two-photon imaging data from the following link:  [Link](https://figshare.com/s/aae46645036a06534bed?file=49596798).

+You can also find the dataset with the following DOI: 10.1184/R1/27098272, after our dataset is approved by CMU KiltHub.

 ## Reproduce the results